 Best Practices for the Cosmetology Job Hunt!

-After a few months into cosmetology, a common situation is students start to get antsy for their career.
-Many times, if you don’t break apart the task, it can seem daunting, overwhelming and insurmountable to find a job when you feel like the a little fish in the sea.
+After a few months into cosmetology school, it’s common for students to start to get antsy for their future career.
+Many times, if you don’t break apart the task, it can seem daunting, overwhelming and insurmountable to find a job when you feel like the a little fish in the big sea.
 However, dream big my friends.
 We broke apart the steps to make it simple for students to start the ground work to that dream job.

 If you are looking for a service job at a salon or spa, knowing the business is the first step.
 Different businesses use words like artists, talent and stylists to define the employees that work there.
 Knowing their language is key to communicating on the prospective employer’s level.
 We suggest our students spend time researching by physically dropping into the salon or spa on a weekend and a weekday to determine the work ethics of the staff and see how their future could transpire into something beautiful beyond the attire that is enforced (uniforms, specific dress code, etc.)!